kwinto/CustomModules/modules/azureCS/README.md

   - Set the **key** to the value "key" and insert the  **Translator Text API Key** as value

+- **StartAuthentication**, **GetAuthenticationToken**

+  - Set the first secret's **key** to the value "clientId" and insert the Azure App Regestration client ID as value
+    - Login to portal.azure.com and create a new **App regestration**.
+After this, you will see your client ID.

+  - Set the second key to **clientSecret** and insert the App Regestration client secret as value
+    - You need to click on **Certificates & secrets** in the left side menu and create a new Client secret

 ## Node: Spell Check
  [Resource](https://docs.microsoft.com/de-de/azure/cognitive-services/bing-spell-check/quickstarts/nodejs)